 Is Re-Aging Credit A Good Deal?

-When your have balances that are over due the bank will do anything to try to get back as much money as possible and many times you can negotiate to have the debt payment reduced to a fraction of what you owe, but in order for the negotiation stats to begin, the debt needs to be in charge off stats.
+When you have balances that are overdue the bank will do anything to try to get back as much money as possible and many times you can negotiate to have the debt payment reduced to a fraction of what you owe, but in order for the negotiation stats to begin, the debt needs to be in charge off stats.
 At that point, as discussed above, re-aging is no more possible.
 So if you ask me, which deal is better: re-aging and save your credit, or, leave your credit damaged but get a better deal on the repayment?
 Obviously, if you can afford the payments then it’s recommended to save your credit and go for the re-aging deal.
-But of course, every individual case is different, so it is always recommended to discus your options with a lawyer or a certified debt counselor.
+But of course, every individual case is different, so it is always recommended to discuss your options with a lawyer or a certified debt counselor.